s-u/PKI/README.md

 # PKI
 ## Public Key Infrastucture for R based on the X.509 standard

-This package provides tools related to encruption, decryption, signing, management of keys, certificates and public key infrastructure.
+This package provides tools related to encryption, decryption, signing, management of keys, certificates and public key infrastructure.
 It also provides tools such as [PKI.random](https://rforge.net/doc/packages/PKI/PKI.random.html) to generate cryptographically safe random bytes.